Russia's war with Ukraine is devastating for Ukraine's war on TB

 TB — a serious bacterial infection of the lungs — is a big problem in Ukraine.
 According to the World Health Organization, the country has the fourth highest incidence of the disease in Europe.
 And it has one of the highest rates of multidrug resistant TB anywhere in the world.

-"I called to the hospital to speak with one doctor and she said that hospital has no potato and bread," says Konstantynovksa.
+"I called to the hospital to speak with one doctor and she said that hospital has no potato and bread," says Konstantynovska.
 "We have drugs, but we have no food."

 Without intervention, people can live with tuberculosis — and spread it, through the air — for years.
 At some point, however, usually due to the stresses of hunger and injury; or a weakened immune system, it can turn fatal.
 Treatment consists of an antibiotics regimen that takes anywhere from six months to two years.